yakvrz/llm-composition-bench/README.md

 - `--context_chains`: number of distractor chains to mix in (default 6)
 - `--M`: layer size (tokens per layer; default 512)
 - `--seed`: RNG seed
+ - `--chain_only_ordered`: emit only the true chain facts in order (sanity check; expect EM≈1).
+Analyses should always shuffle.

 ## Quickstart